mkubaczyk/helmsman/docs/how_to/misc/auth_to_storage_providers.md

----
-version: v1.8.0
----

 # Authenticating to cloud storage providers

-Helmsman can read files like certificates for connecting to the cluster or TLS certificates for communicating with Tiller from some cloud storage providers; namely: GCS, S3 and Azure blob storage.
+Helmsman can read files like certificates for connecting to the cluster from cloud storage providers: GCS, S3 and Azure blob storage.
 Below is the authentication requirement for each provider:

 ## AWS S3